Kate & Koji

 Kate & Koji is a British television sitcom produced by Hat Trick Productions for ITV.
 It was created and written by Andy Hamilton and Guy Jenkin.
 The show aired from 18 March 2020 to 13 April 2022.
-The series follows Kate (Brenda Blethyn), a working-class café owner in neglected coastal resort Seagate in south Essex, who develops a strong friendship with regular customer Koji (Jimmy Akingbola), an asylum-seeking doctor.
+The series follows Kate (Brenda Blethyn), a working-class café owner in the neglected coastal resort Seagate in south Essex, who develops a strong friendship with regular customer Koji (Jimmy Akingbola), an asylum-seeking doctor.
 For Series 2, Akingbola was replaced by Okorie Chukwu.

 Plot

-Kate (Brenda Blethyn) is a somewhat prickly, working-class woman who runs an old-fashioned café in neglected coastal resort Seagate in south Essex.
+Kate (Brenda Blethyn) is a somewhat prickly, working-class woman who runs an old-fashioned café in the neglected coastal resort Seagate in south Essex.
 She soon develops a strong but volatile friendship with regular customer Koji (Jimmy Akingbola in Series 1 and Okorie Chukwu in Series 2).
 After grilling him on why he doesn't spend any money, he reveals that he doesn't work; although he is a doctor, he is also an asylum-seeker.
 After word gets out, Koji becomes the unofficial general practitioner and holds 'surgery' in the café, racking up customers for Kate, who offers him free food to keep the scheme going.

 Production

 The exterior of the seaside café was filmed at Frasiers Pie and Mash Shop in Herne Bay, standing in for the fictional seaside town of Seagate.
 The production also filmed exteriors of The Divers Arms pub and various scenes around the promenade and Herne Bay Pier and an exterior scene at Herne Bay industrial estate.
-A further sequence was shot on the promenade featuring a storm and its after effects.
+A further sequence was shot on the promenade featuring a storm and its after-effects.
+Interior scenes were shot in front of a live studio audience at BBC Elstree Centre.